 Because of the Syrian civil war, the population in Mafraq has almost doubled.
 In spite of the tragedies of the war, Dr. Kim has seen God working to bring good out of human wickedness.

 “Many Syrian refuges come to church to receive help and welcome Christians who visit them,” she said.
 “Syrians now have the opportunity to hear and to respond to the Gospel [for the first time.]”

 Dr. Kim also assisted with discipleship training for Muslim converts, all of whom were Syrian refugees.

 “While I was there for 15 years, I learned and observed many great visions God worked among Muslims,” Dr. Kim said.
 “The power of the gospel and the love of God continues to work faithfully and bring people to God.”

-She recently published Identity Crisis: Standing Between Two Identities of Women Believers from Muslim Backgrounds in Jordan.
-Later this year, she plans to publish When Women Speak in Australia.
-This book collaborates with women practitioners and scholars to talk about the diverse life of Muslim women.
+Dr. Kim has written several books and articles, including Identity Crisis: Standing Between Two Identities of Women Believers from Muslim Backgrounds in Jordan in 2015 and When Women Speak in 2018, which collaborates with women practitioners and scholars to discuss the diverse life of Muslim women.

 When not in the classroom, she serves on the International Council of Interserve, as the Mission Pastor of Jangjungdan Korean Evangelical Holiness Church, as the Adjunct Professor of the Asian Center for Theological Studies in South Korea, and as a Representative in the Middle East and North Africa for All Nations Missions Center.